 Move from local function calls to reusable MCP capability servers by tracing one real session, building a working stdio integration, and enforcing trust boundaries.

-In the previous lesson, you built a safe in-process tool loop: a model requested get_order_status, and trusted application code decided whether to run it.
-That works while one application owns every function.
+The safe in-process tool loop worked while one application owned every function: a model requested get_release_status, and trusted application code decided whether to run it.

-ShopFlow now has an orders service, a returns service, and a policy service.
-A support assistant, an operations console, and a coding assistant all need some of those capabilities.
+ReleaseOps now has a deployments service, a rollout-policy service, and a metrics service.
+A release assistant, an operations console, and a coding assistant all need some of those capabilities.
 Copying tool wrappers into every host would duplicate schema definitions, error handling, and security review.

 The Model Context Protocol (MCP) standardizes the boundary between an AI host and capability servers.
 An MCP server can publish tools, resources, and prompts; an MCP host can discover and use them through a common protocol.
 MCP doesn't decide what a model may do.
 Your host and servers still own permission, approval, and audit policy.[1][2]

-This lesson targets the published 2025-11-25 MCP specification and builds one concrete integration: a local order-status server that exposes a read-only tool for order A10234.[3]
+The implementation targets the published 2025-11-25 MCP specification and builds one concrete integration: a local release-status server that exposes a read-only tool for release reranker-v17.[3]

 | Capability | Support assistant | Operations console | Coding assistant |